nDriaDev/react-tools/apps/react-tools-demo/src/markdown/createPubSubStore.md

 # createPubSubStore
 A state management hook implemented on Publish-Subscribe pattern.
 It allows components to subscribe to state changes and receive updates whenever the state is modified, providing a scalable and decoupled state management solution.__N.B.: to work properly, objects like Set, Map, Date or more generally objects without _Symbol.iterator_ must be treated as immutable__.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/state/createPubSubStore)

 ## Usage